MEDIUM: Digital Illustration

 ARTIST’S STATEMENT:

 Isha Camara is a 19-year-old poet and visual artist from South Minneapolis.
-She is a current second year at UW-Madison majoring in Psychology.
-A lot of Camara’s inspiration comes from her identity as a young Black Muslim Women and how she can try to make space for herself through her art.
-Since there are few portraits and stories featuring someone like herself, Camara thought why she should create and give voice to these narratives.
-She hopes her work will not only inspire people who share a similar lived experience, but that it will also inspire necessary conversations about representation in art and accessibility for the audiences that consume these displays.
+She is a current second-year student at UW-Madison, majoring in Psychology.
+A lot of Camara’s inspiration comes from her identity as a young Black Muslim woman and how she can try to make space for herself through her art.
+Since there are few portraits and stories featuring someone like herself, Camara thought that she should create and give voice to these narratives.
+She hopes her work will not only inspire people who share a similar lived experience but also inspire necessary conversations about representation in art and accessibility for the audiences that consume these displays.